Operational Quantum Average-Case Distances

-Multiple recent quantum advantage proposals are based on random circuits sampling \cite{Google2019,chinesesupreme2021}.
-We apply our findings to understand the effects of noise on such protocols.
-We approach the problem from two sides.
-First, the AC distances allow to easily \emph{lower} bound the average-case TV distance between noisy distribution and the ideal distribution, thus giving insight into how well separated, on average, are noisy distributions from target distributions.
-Second, AC distances allow to \emph{upper} bound the average-case TV distance between noisy distribution and a (trivial) uniform distribution.
+\onecolumngrid \begin{@twocolumnfalse} \end{@twocolumnfalse} \twocolumngrid giving insight into how well separated, on average, are noisy distributions from target distributions.
+Second, AC distances allow to \emph{upper} bound the average-case TV distance between a noisy distribution and a (trivial) uniform distribution.
 This allows to study how quickly the noise makes the average distribution useless.
 For example, we show that even in the absence of gate and state-preparation noise, the local, symmetric bitflip error in measurements causes noisy distribution to approach trivial one exponentially quickly in system size.

 Recently there has been a lot of interest in algorithms that use randomized quantum circuits, such as shadow tomography \cite{aaronson2018shadow,Huang2020predicting,hadfield2020shadow,Chen2021shadow,hadfield2021shadow} and randomized-benchmarking \cite{Emerson2005RB,Easwar2010RB,Magesan2012RB,Gambetta2012RB,helsen2019RB,flammia2021ACES}.
 Our results can be employed to quantify the performance of randomized algorithms in the task of statistical distinguishability of quantum objects.
 Namely, if the average-case distance between a pair of quantum objects on $N$ qubit systems is large, then they can be (statistically) distinguished almost perfectly using a randomized protocol with just a few implementations of local random circuits of depth $O(N)$.
 We observe that such behavior takes place in two scenarios related to those recently analyzed in the context of so-called Quantum Algorithmic Measurement \cite{QuantumAlghoritmicMeasurements} and complexity growth of quantum circuits \cite{ComplexityGrowthModels}: (i) distinguishing Haar random N qubit pure state from maximally mixed state and (ii) distinguishing N qubit Haar random unitary from maximally depolarizing channel.
 This shows that protocols employing random circuits can be used to efficiently discriminate quantum objects.
-Since they do not depend on the objects to be distinguished, randomized measurement schemes can be interpreted as "universal discriminators", analogous to the SWAP test but not requiring
+Since they do not depend on the objects to be distinguished, randomized measurement schemes can be interpreted as "universal discriminators", analogous to the SWAP test but not requiring the usage of entanglement or coherent access to copies of quantum systems.